probabilists/zuko/README.md

 Zuko is a Python package that implements normalizing flows in PyTorch.
 It relies as much as possible on distributions and transformations already provided by PyTorch.
 Unfortunately, the `Distribution` and `Transform` classes of `torch` are not sub-classes of `torch.nn.Module`, which means you cannot send their internal tensors to GPU with `.to('cuda')` or retrieve their parameters with `.parameters()`.

 To solve this problem, `zuko` defines two abstract classes: `DistributionModule` and `TransformModule`.
 The former is any `Module` whose forward pass returns a `Distribution` and the latter is any `Module` whose forward pass returns a `Transform`.
-Then, a normalizing flow is the composition of a list of `TransformModule` and a base `DistributionModule`.
+A normalizing flow is just a `DistributionModule` which contains a list of `TransformModule` and a base `DistributionModule`.
 This design allows for flows that behave like distributions while retaining the benefits of `Module`.
-It also makes the implementations easy to understand and extend.
+It also makes the implementations easier to understand and extend.

 > In the [Avatar](https://wikipedia.org/wiki/Avatar:_The_Last_Airbender) cartoon, [Zuko](https://wikipedia.org/wiki/Zuko) is a powerful firebender 🔥